p-stojkovski/learning-notes/architecture/So You Want to Build An Event Driven System? - James Eastham.md

 - Events are first class citizens.

 - Types of messages: Commands, Events, Queries
+- Types of events:
+  - Notification event: simple, small package of data that notifies another system something has happened.

 - Event-Driven Architecture (EDA) is a communication pattern that models system integration.
 It enables systems to communicate through events, promoting loose coupling and asynchronous communication.
 - EDA can improve system scalability, resilience, and developer velocity.
 By decoupling systems, you can make changes independently and reduce the blast radius of failures.